LauraRuis/multimodal_seq2seq_gSCAN/README.md

 ### Testing the saved model

-The training command has saved the best model in `output/model_best.pth.tar` (the directory specified by `--output_directory`).
-We can now use the model for predictions with the following command (lets do predictions for the test set, the visual split (i.e., 'red squares'), and the situational_1 split (i.e., 'novel direction')):
+The code will save the best model in `output/model_best.pth.tar` (the directory specified by `--output_directory`).
+We can now use this model for predictions with the following command (lets do predictions for the test set, the visual split (i.e., 'red squares'), and the situational_1 split (i.e., 'novel direction')):

 ```python3.7 -m seq2seq --mode=test --data_directory=data/demo_dataset --embedding_dimension=5 --encoder_hidden_size=20 --decoder_hidden_size=20 --resume_from_file=output/model_best.pth.tar --splits=test,visual,situational_1 --max_decoding_steps=50```